ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Miss Elizabeth Bennet."

 "Miss Elizabeth Bennet!" repeated Miss Bingley.
 "I am all astonishment.
-How long has she been such a favourite?--and pray, when am I to wish you joy?"
+How long has she been such a favourite? -- and pray, when am I to wish you joy?"

 "That is exactly the question which I expected you to ask.
 A lady's